 For many American families, the concern over whether they’re going to eat today is all too real.
 Assistance programs such as SNAP often make a huge difference in the quality of their lives.

 Tyrese, who works with students in Philadelphia, experienced hunger issues throughout his childhood.
-“I’ve been in a lot of shelters with my family,” he said.
+“I’ve been in a lot of shelters with my family,” he says.
 “Sometimes it was rough just getting food.
 When I was in school, we didn’t have money for lunch.
 But we had SNAP, so we could go to the store.”

-Now, he’s started his own non-profit to support young people in his city.
+Now he’s started his own nonprofit to support young people in his city.

-“I was that kid that No Kid Hungry talks about,” said chef Cesar.
+“I was that kid that No Kid Hungry talks about,” says chef Cesar.
 “My parents had two jobs to make sure that we had food.
 We still struggled, waking up and not being able to have breakfast.”

 *The company will donate 20% of the Net Proceeds from each gift purchased from the collection to No Kid Hungry, with a minimum commitment of $50,000.
 “Net Proceeds” shall be defined as the gross sales price of the product less any and all taxes, service charges, shipping and handling charges, discounts, gift certificates, promotional gift certificates, promotional offers (e.g. airline miles, points, e-money, etc.) credits, rebates, chargebacks, refunds, credit card processing fees and gift certificate cancellations.
 Products in the “Season of Sharing” collection benefitting No Kid Hungry are not eligible for discounts or combinable with offers.
 Void where prohibited. **$1 can provide up to 10 meals.
 Meal equivalency varies during COVID-19 relief.
 Learn more at NoKidHungry.org/OneDollar